 To Increase Exposure

 If the business is fairly new then the chances are they won’t have big social media accounts or a lot of followers.
-To give themselves an artificial boost and increase their exposure, they’ll often turn to buying likes and shares from click farms.
+To give themselves an artificial boost and increase their exposure, they’ll often turn to buying fake clicks, likes and shares from click farms.

 They’re Incredibly Cheap